drand/website/docs/concepts/specification.md

 "valid", then the node can go into the `FinishPhase`.
 Otherwise, a node needs to run the following logic.

-**Validating Justifications**: Each node runs the following logic on all received `AuthJustifBundle`:
+**Validating justifications**: Each node runs the following logic on all received `AuthJustifBundle`:

 ```text